 Gothic fiction or gothic horror is a genre of literature that covers horror, death and sometimes romance.
 The setting of a gothic horror plays a primary role in gothic novels as the location is either set in a haunted castle or an old haunted house.

-The origin of he gothic fiction roots back 18th century English author Horace Walpole’s 1764 novel The Castle of Otranto, subtitled by A Gothic Story” is said to contains all the essential elements of a Gothic fiction.
+The origin of the gothic fiction roots back 18th century English author Horace Walpole’s 1764 novel The Castle of Otranto, subtitled A Gothic Story” is said to contain all the essential elements of Gothic fiction.

 Ghosts or monsters are the primary main horrific characters in gothic novels.

-The other elements of a gothic horror includes:
+The other elements of a gothic horror include:

-A women (female character) in distress, a gloomy atmosphere, darkness, ruins of buildings, awful weather, rain , thunder & lightening, omens, prophecy, nightmares, eerie sounds are often included as a part of gothic novels.
+A woman (female character) in distress, a gloomy atmosphere, darkness, ruins of buildings, awful weather, rain, thunder & lightning, omens, prophecy, nightmares, and eerie sounds are often included as a part of gothic novels.